muety/wakapi/README.md

 * ✅ Lightning fast
 * ✅ Self-hosted

-## 🚧 Roadmap

-Plans for the near future mainly include, besides usual improvements and bug fixes, a UI redesign as well as additional types of charts and statistics (see [#101](https://github.com/muety/wakapi/issues/101), [#76](https://github.com/muety/wakapi/issues/76), [#12](https://github.com/muety/wakapi/issues/12)).
-If you have feature requests or any kind of improvement proposals feel free to open an issue or share them in our [user survey](https://github.com/muety/wakapi/issues/82).

 ## ⌨️ How to use?

 There are different options for how to use Wakapi, ranging from our hosted cloud service to self-hosting it.
 Regardless of which option choose, you will always have to do the [client setup](#-client-setup) in addition.